codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 ### Add annotation to connect application to Product
-Now, let's connect an application to a Product by adding an annotation to the application's manifest.
+Now, let's connect an application to a Product declaratively, by adding an annotation to the application's manifest.
-For the quick start, we'll use the default annotation Codefresh generated when you created the Product to connect `demo-trioapp-prod`.
+For the quick start, we'll use the default annotation Codefresh generated when we created the Product, to connect `demo-trioapp-prod`.

 1. If needed, copy the Product's annotation.
   If not, continue from _Step 2_.